Tag: learn

 The Psalms are short and long.
 The longest, Psalm 119, is a poem using the letters of the Hebrew alphabet as a starting point.
 Don’t use that as your determiner of prayer length.
 Psalm 19 isn’t really a prayer yet verses 12–14 summarize what a prayer could contain.
 It has breadth.
 It also has limits.

 The words, in many respects, are less important than “the meditation of the .”
 The groanings of our innermost being (Romans 8:26) gets to God.
-We don’t need to use lots of words, for the is with us.
+We don’t need to use lots of words, for the Holy Spirit is with us.

 However, often this becomes, spew it out, let God sort it out.
 When it comes to the “groanings”, we seem to operate this way, but ‘s groanings were wordless (or there are no words to say it), not lots of words.

-Perhaps the greatest gift of the Lord’s Prayer is organization.
+Perhaps the greatest of the Lord’s Prayer is organization.
 We have a pattern.
 As we publicly or privately pray, let’s look to the Lord’s Prayer as our map.
 The Lord’s Prayer is simple.
 It is deep and profound.
 Yet, it is simple.
 Jesus’ preamble about the many words Gentiles use gives us some boundaries for our prayers.
 We get what to pray for and how not to pray.

 ※Questions※